codacy/codacy-detekt/docs/description/CommentOverPrivateFunction.md

 # CommentOverPrivateFunction

 This rule reports comments and documentation that has been added to private functions.
 These comments get reported because they probably explain the functionality of the private function.
-However private functions should be small enough and have an understandable name so that they are self-explanatory and do not need this comment in the first place.
+However, private functions should be small enough and have an understandable name so that they are self-explanatory and do not need this comment in the first place.